Skip to main content | Skip to section menu |

 The affected area has been secured with fencing, and security with CCTV is in place to help prevent unauthorised access.
 There is also security personnel on the ground.
 Structural engineers and other specialists are on the ground to carry out inspections and gather information.

 The cause has not yet been confirmed.
-A number of possibilities are being considered, and investigations are taking place, including structural and drainage assessments and a comprehensive review of available mining information.
+A number of possibilities are being considered, and investigations are taking place to inform this, including structural, drainage and slope stability assessments along with a comprehensive review of available mining information.
 It is important to avoid speculation until this work has been completed.

 Yes.
-The MRA is not just looking at mining; they are investigating what has caused the ground movement in relation to slope and stability and also underlying conditions.
-Whilst this is not the MRA's remit, they understand that it is helpful to gather as much information that is possible for decision making and keeping people safe.
+The MRA is not solely investigating mining; they are investigating what has caused the ground movement in relation to slope, stability, drainage, ground modification and other underlying conditions.
+As there are a number of potential things impacting the stability of the ground the MRA consider that it is helpful to gather as much information as possible for decision making and keeping people safe.

-Utility providers are involved in the response and further inspections are planned.
-Any decision to disconnect utilities will be undertaken by the utility providers.
+Utility providers have been involved in the response.
 To date, utilities have been disconnected at Benbuck and Dunmoss View and Nechtan Drive as a safety precaution.

 Work is underway to inspect properties and understand the condition of the homes and surrounding area.
 This includes structural inspections, drainage investigations, utility checks, monitoring of the ground levels and a review of relevant technical and mining information.
 These checks will help inform decisions about safety, access and next steps.